Spatial Network Calculus: Toward Deterministic Wireless Networking: Conclusion

 \section{Conclusion}

-This work introduces a novel regulatory framework to constrain the total transmit power and the aggregated interference in large-scale wireless networks.
+This work introduces a novel regulatory framework to constrain total transmit power and aggregated interference in large-scale wireless networks.
 As an example, we utilize the Matérn II method to demonstrate how these regulations can be algorithmically implemented.
 Our work provides computable bounds on link performance suitable for various user requirements, establishing a robust analytical framework for evaluating network efficiency.
 Monte Carlo simulations validated our approach across different user classes, underscoring the practical relevance and efficacy of our regulatory strategies in real-world settings.

-Looking ahead, our research will explore the integration of queuing theory in the time domain with spatial-temporal network calculus to enhance service quality across different requirement levels.
-We also plan to assess the impacts of environmental factors such as shadowing, exposure to radio frequency electromagnetic fields, and strategies such as dynamic power control and load balancing on network performance, aiming to refine and extend the performance guarantees essential for future wireless network deployments.
+Looking ahead, our research will explore the integration of queuing theory in the time domain with spatial-temporal network calculus to enhance service quality across different requirement levels. {While the current framework uses spatial regulation to ensure deterministic performance, it does not consider interference dynamics.
+Future work will integrate spatial regulation with dynamic networks to better reflect real-world environments.} We also plan to assess the impacts of environmental factors such as shadowing, exposure to radio frequency electromagnetic fields, and strategies such as dynamic power control and load balancing on network performance, aiming to refine and extend the performance guarantees essential for future wireless network deployments. {Investigating the achievability of performance bounds for all links in arbitrarily large wireless networks remains an open and meaningful direction for future research.}